Last updated: 19/07/2026

 The assistant provides general informational content only.
 It does not provide medical advice, diagnosis, or treatment recommendations.
 Users must not use the assistant to submit personal, sensitive, or medical information.

-The data controller for the processing described in this Privacy Policy is iGlowly, currently operated by its founder within:
+iGlowly is currently operated by its founder within:

-The founder operates as an independent professional within this cooperative framework.
+The founder operates as an independent professional within this cooperative structure.
 Editorial responsibility and operation of the iGlowly Assistant remain under the responsibility of the founder of iGlowly.

 The iGlowly Assistant is specifically designed to minimise data collection.
 We do not store: